 You’ll quickly notice a building with a receptionist waiting to greet guests.
 Here you can ask for more information regarding services or local events that are held around the beach.
 They present visitors with a sheet to rent a semi-private ranch for 3 dollars.
 You will be given a lock and key for a private changing room, two hammocks, and a center table to fit 6 (with the ability to fit up to 10 people) right in front of the beach.

 Sign in at the reception to receive your ranch lock and key. 🔐

 The club has recently updated their menu with new pictures and copy.
 The material used can withstand the salty air and humidity of the beach atmosphere.
 Guests can order from waiters or head straight to the leading bar/food counter to ask.
-Food usually takes around 20 to 30 minutes to arrive, depending on how saturated the kitchen is.
+Cooking takes around twenty to thirty minutes, depending on how busy the kitchen is.

 Now the food may not be five stars, but it does get the job done.
 They have many options to choose from the breakfast and lunch menu.
 Order some delicious ceviche, or a shrimp cocktail, or club sandwich.

 Traditional huevos rancheros, pupusas, and coffee are available for breakfast.
 For lunch, you can always order burgers, grilled fish, ceviche, shrimp cocktails, and club sandwiches.
 I highly recommend the Marea de Mariscos, which is a plate of fried shrimp, squid, and fish with tartar sauce as a dip (and happens to be my favorite dish to order).
 The presentations always arrive wrapped in plastic or covered in aluminum to prevent insects from getting their hands on your food.